maikunari/taxonomy-combinations/readme.txt

 The virtual pages will no longer be accessible, but all your settings are preserved in the database if you reactivate later.

+= How do I use the REST API? =

+1. Generate an API key in Tax Combinations → Settings → REST API Settings
+2. Include the key in your API requests using the X-TC-API-Key header
+3. Use endpoints like GET/PUT /wp-json/tc/v1/combinations/{id}
+4. See the Settings page for full API documentation

 == Changelog ==

+= 2.1 =
+* Added REST API with authentication for external app integration
+* Added API key management in settings
+* Added Quick Actions (View, Edit, Clone) in admin list
+* Added post count column showing number of healthcare providers
+* Fixed page title format to match SEO requirements
+* Updated SEO descriptions for accuracy

 = 2.0 =
 * Added Blocksy Content Blocks integration